 According to the Chicago Tribune, last year police issued 15,150 distracted driving tickets in Illinois.
 Nationally, 3,166 people died as a result of Distracted Driving.
 While the hope is that these new laws will cut down on the number of deaths due to Distracted Driving, these new strict laws are sure to increase the number of Distracted Driving tickets issued in Illinois.

-If you are being charged with a crime, or have been issued a traffic citation, you can always contact James Dimeas for a free and confidential consultation.
+If you are being charged with Distracted Driving for using your cell phone while driving, or have been issued a traffic citation, you can always contact James Dimeas for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.